-Our on-line citizen account has now over 30,000 active households signed up as of March 2021.
+Our on-line citizen account has over 45,000 active households signed up as of January 2022.

-Around 2000 transactions per month are being

-handled through the account.
-We are confident that the uptake of the account indicates a widespread willingness of residents and customers to engage online with the council, with the council being in a strong position to take the next steps towards becoming a more Digital Council.
+Around 2,300 transactions per month are being processed through the account.
+We are confident that this indicates a widespread willingness of residents and customers to engage online with the Council, and indicates we are in a strong position to take the next steps towards becoming a more digital council.